BibleReadingPlan/BibleReadingPlans/readme.txt

 == Changelog ==

+= 2.2 =

+This version:

+1. Options to display "Holy Days" and/or "Moveable Feasts" on pages above readingsare added.

+1. File loading is changed to ensure plugin works with multi-sites.

+1. Code is partially reorganized to improve readability.

+1. Bug fix: `` that was appearing in some texts is removed.

+1. Bug fix: Certain filenames are corrected.

 = 2.1.5 =

-This version:

-1. Retrieves and displays the copyright information for Bible versions from the Bible Brain (aka the Digital Bible Platform) API for which this information was not available for earlier versions of this plugin.

-1. Changes the default version for the Bible Brain (aka the Digital Bible Platform -- DBP) API from ESV to the New American Standard Bible (NAS) because for a period of time prior to the release of this version the ESV was not available to the DBP.

-1. Corrects the following bugs:

-	1. Corrects code incompatible with PHP 8.2.
+Bug fixes:

-	1. Corrects DBP headers to include verse numbers.
+	1. DBP headers are corrected to include verse numbers.

-	1. Re-corrects Table of Contents so that it again displays in the language of the page.
+	1. Table of Contents is re-corrected so that it again displays in the language of the page.
 (This waa lost along the way.)

-	1. Corrects Scripture references for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 2 December and Morning Prayer for 13 and 17 January and 7 April.
+	1. Scripture references are corrected for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 2 December and Morning Prayer for 13 and 17 January and 7 April.

 = 2.1.4 =